AndrewPiroli/NOS-MCT/README.md

 ## Configuration:

-By defualt, configuration is loaded from "sample.config" in the same directory as the script.
+By defualt, configuration is loaded from "Cisco-Yoink-Default.config" in the same directory as the script.

+A different config can be loaded through the --config or -c command line option.

 The config file is very simple, each line is an entry with 3 fields separated by a space.